klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 #### PHP: How the exploitation works

 The exploitation in PHP strictly depends on the application specific implementation.
 What does that mean?
-As we already seen for JAVA and .NET, exploiting deserialization require chaining or exploiting class/objects which are implemented in a specific way (gadgets).
+As already seen for JAVA and .NET, exploiting deserialization require chaining or exploiting class/objects which are implemented in a specific way (gadgets).
 That would mean that, if a PHP application was built in pure functional PHP, there would be no way to find valid POP gadgets, and that would make virtually impossible to exploit this kind of issue.
-Even in the case a
 To make things more complicated, PHP libraries are not uniformly shared among PHP based frameworks/applications; as such, the process of generalizing this kind of exploit is unfeasible.

-Obviously, it doesn't mean that we cannot exploit it, it means just that we potentially need to find a different suitable vector for any different application we are testing.
+Obviously, it doesn't mean that it's not exploitable, it means that, potentially, a different suitable vector should be found for any different application.

-To understand what to look for when hunting this kind of vulnerabilities, we need to deeply understand the application flow during data deserialization.
+To understand what to look for when hunting this kind of vulnerabilities, it is needed to deeply understand the application flow during the deserialization process.

 PHP mainly serialize/deserialize data using `serialize` and `unserialize` functions.
-These two functions are not vulnerable themselves, so we'll need to study which objects are handled by these functions, in order to know if an exploitable condition exists.
+These two functions are vulnerable as long as suitable gadgets for exploitation exists, which means a deep study of the classes implemented by the application is needed in order to know if an exploitable condition exists.

-Before going further, it's better to introduce PHP Magic Methods.
-In PHP, Magic methods are merely functions of the standard API to be used in Object-Oriented PHP.
-The interesting things of this methods is that they are automatically called if certain conditions are met.
+Before going further, it is better to introduce PHP Magic Methods.
+In PHP, Magic methods are functions of the standard API to be used in Object-Oriented PHP.
+These methods are automatically called if certain conditions are met.
 The most known magic methods are:

 * `__construct()` PHP class constructor, if implemented within a class, it is automatically called upon object creation
 * `__destruct()` PHP class destructor, if implemented within a class, it is automatically called when references to the object are removed from memory